Symposium | Election 2020: What Comes Next

 Read more about DemocracyDemocratsDonald TrumpJoe Biden

-Fernand Amandi is the president of Bendixen & Amandi International, communications consulting firm with an expertise in the Hispanic electorate of the United States.
-Amandi also teaches in the Political Science Department at the University of Miami and is the host of the podcast, Strange Days with Fernand Amandi.
+Fernand Amandi is the president of Bendixen & Amandi International, a strategic communications and market research consulting firm with an expertise in the Hispanic electorate of the United States.
+Amandi also teaches in the Political Science Department at the University of Miami and is an MSNBC and NBC News political analyst.

 Click to